BasamAlasaly/BasamAlasaly/README.md

 <h1>Hi there! 👋</a></h1>

-💼 I am currently working as a Clinical Research Coordinator at the [Computationally-Enhanced Health Care Lab](https://www.med.upenn.edu/kbjohnsonlab/) at the Perelman School of Medicine at the University of Pennsylvania.
+💼 I am currently working as a Clinical Research Coordinator at the [Artificial Intelligence For Ambulatory Care Innovation (AI-4-AI) Lab](https://www.med.upenn.edu/kbjohnsonlab/) at the Perelman School of Medicine at the University of Pennsylvania.

 ## Skill Set